app-academy-exercises-jb/ActiveRecord-Lite/README.md

 ### Query Methods

 First of all, every generated class gains access to a `find_by_?` method for every column name in the corresponding table.
 They also gain two general query methods: `where` and `find_by`, both of which take a hash of options or a string. `where` is a lazy loader which returns a `BaseRelation` instance, whereas `find_by` is an eager loader: it returns the first record found, or nil.
-There are several other query methods, including: `all`, <s>`joins`</s>, `select`, and `limit`. `BaseRelation` objects represent a query (stored as a `SastMan` instance), and will return the values of the query results as soon as we need them. `BaseRelation` objects also have access to the query methods.
+There are several other query methods, including: `all`, `joins`, `select`, and `limit`. `BaseRelation` objects represent a query (stored as a `SastMan` instance), and will return the values of the query results as soon as we need them. `BaseRelation` objects also have access to the query methods.

 These methods can be chained in whatever order is preferred, like this: